-The course will be run over the year so you can choose your own entry point to start; however, you will be expected to complete it in no more than six weeks.
+The course will be run over the year with entry points in January, March, May, July, September and November so you can choose when to start; however, you will be expected to complete it in no more than six weeks.

 The purpose of the Institute of International Monetary Research is to demonstrate and bring public attention to the strong relationship between the quantity of money on the one hand, and the levels of national income and expenditure on the other.